 There are no specific Evaluation Activities associated with these SARs, except ensuring the information is provided.
-The functional specification documentation is provided to support the evaluation activities described in Section 5.1 Security Functional Requirements, and other activities described for AGD, ATE, and AVA SARs.
-The requirements on the content of the functional specification information is implicitly assessed by virtue of the other Evaluation Activities being performed; if the evaluator is unable to perform an activity because there is insufficient interface information, then an adequate functional specification has not been provided.
+The functional specification documentation is provided to support the evaluation activities described in functional specification information is implicitly assessed by virtue of the other Evaluation Activities being performed; if the evaluator is unable to perform an activity because there is insufficient interface information, then an adequate functional specification has not been provided.